 Further to this, he works extensively in Southeast Asia providing advice to governments, Universities, and communities on sustainable development of marine resources.
 Before forming Global Marine Resource Management Pty Ltd in 2006, Paul was Director of the Australian Fisheries Research and Development Corporation (FRDC), Director of Australian Marine Science and Technology Ltd (AMSAT), Vice President (International and Development) and Professor of Marine Science at the Australian Maritime College, research manager SARDI Aquatic Sciences and program leader at the National Institute of Water and Atmospheric Research (New Zealand).

-Paul has a particular interest in the sustainable development of aquatic living resources in South East Asia (especially Indonesia).
-His interdisciplinary project activity addresses sustainable fisheries management, seafood product development, integrated coastal zone management, community development, capacity building in Indonesia’s knowledge sector, and small to medium enterprise development.
+Paul has a particular interest in the sustainable development of aquatic living resources.
+His interdisciplinary project activity addresses the Blue Economy including sustainable fisheries management, seafood product development, integrated coastal zone management, community development, and enterprise development.
 He works closely with Government Agencies, Universities, NGOs, and private sector organisations.
-Paul has a particular interest in the society, culture, and language of Indonesia.